sit3kk/GymTryHarder_App/README.md

 - **Logging Decorators**:
   Applied to log activities like login attempts and user actions.
   Example: Logging successful or failed login attempts, and user data access or updates.
-- **Error Handling Decorators**:
-  Handle exceptions and errors in API routes, ensuring consistent error response formats and logging for debugging.

 ## 📐 Model-View-Controller (MVC)
 **Purpose:**